way2ksk/BoomBikesAssignment/README.md

 # BoomBikes Multiple Linear Regression
 >  Build a multiple linear regression model for the prediction of demand for shared bikes.
-You will need to submit a Jupyter notebook for the same.

 ## Table of Contents